syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Selections.md

 ---
 layout: post
-title: Selections | Windows Forms | Syncfusion
+title: Selections in Windows Forms GridGrouping control | Syncfusion
-description: selections
+description: Learn about Selections support in Syncfusion Windows Forms GridGrouping control, its elements and more details.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# Selections
+# Selections in Windows Forms GridGrouping control

 There are two type of selection architectures in a Grid Grouping control.
 One is designed specifically for Grid Grouping control referred as Record-Based Selection and the other is inherited from GridControlBase named as Model-Based Selection.